Macula-Systems-LLC/purview-automation/readme.md

 Set the credentials for the migration tool

 There are specific required parameters for this command, and this is required before any of the other commands can be run.

+More detailed instructions for this command can be found [here](/Macula-Systems-LLC/purview-automation/blob/master/credentials.md).

 *Parameters:*